getbubblenow/javicle/README.md

 # Javicle - a JSON Video Composition Language

-Javicle is a JSON DSL for audio/video transformations.
+JVCL (pronounced "Javicle") is a JSON DSL for audio/video transformations.

 Under the hood, it's all shell commands: ffmpeg, mediainfo, sox, and so on.
 JVCL provides higher-level semantics for working with these lower level tools.